OkodiMiebiEdward/MakachiInventoryAPI/README.md

 - 🧼 **Input Validation:** Prevents injection and malformed requests
 - 🔒 **Protected Endpoints:** Only authenticated users can access API routes

-> **Note:** This project uses default authentication only.
-There is no role-based access control implemented.

 ## 📦 Core Endpoints

 | Method | Endpoint                  | Description                          | Auth Required |